 If you or your team plan to edit the raw footage, you’ll need to:

-Apply a LUT (Look-Up Table) to restore colour and contrast.
+- Apply a LUT (Look-Up Table) to restore colour and contrast.

 3. You’ll Need the Right Software and Hardware

-Up-to-date video codecs installed on your system.
+- Up-to-date video codecs installed on your system.

 4. Support Beyond Delivery

-5. Alternative Delivery Option: Hard Drive Couriered to You
+5. Alternative Delivery Option: Couriered Hard Drive

 Next Steps